Hasnep/bundle-roc-library/README.md

       - name: Bundle and release the library
         uses: hasnep/bundle-roc-library@main
         with:
-          # Path to the folder containing the library's main.roc
+          library: path/to/main.roc # Path to the library's entrypoint
-          library-path: path/to/src
           token: ${{ github.token }}
 ```